neuroscout/neuroscout/docs/index.md

 Finally, we make it easy for researchers to _share their results_ with interactive reports and automatic upload of statistical images to [NeuroVault](https://www.neurovault.org/).

+## Neuroscout Docs
+The _Analysis creation_ section serves as a step-by-step tutorial demonstrating how an analysis is created on the neuroscout website.
+Follow along through the sections sequentially to create an analysis or skip around for more information about sections of interest as needed.
+See _Browse & manage_ for details on viewing and working with already generated analyses.
+For information about running analyses using containers or the command line interface, see the _Run analyses_ section.

 ## Where can I get more help?
 In the analysis builder, be on the look out informational tooltips ("i" icon), provided throughout to clarify aspects of the web interface.
 Also, please read the [FAQ](faq.md) if you have questions.